ArieL-CanoY/cybersecurity/Work/Random.md

 --- customer master
-	if customer not exist > add new >
+	if customer not exist > add new > Sales order
-	---Sales order automatic add new customer if not exist

 --- sales order
 	need approval if the transaction is super high